KiiWiiWii/Obsidian/CompSci/CS409/Revision Lecture.md

     - Looking for 2 sentences.

 What are the essential steps in the implementation of the singleton pattern - 2 marks

+What is the key characteristic of the "Bill Pugh" singleton implementation approach and how does it achieve its goal? - 2 marks
+    Note literally what the fuck is bill pugh

+Briefly define the concepts of the single responsibility principle and how the singleton pattern follows or breaches it - 2 marks